DylanTombs/Notes/Interview Prep/Hireview IB.md

 Another reason I admire the firm is the way it takes a forward-looking view of markets and technology.
 Bank of America doesn’t just report on what’s happening – it anticipates trends and equips clients to make decisions in advance.
 That proactive mindset is something I strive for in my own projects and simulations.
 For example, in financial trading simulations across multiple markets, I achieved top-10 performance by not just chasing returns but by anticipating risks and managing them carefully.
 That balance of discipline and foresight is exactly what I see in Bank of America’s research approach.

 Ultimately, what makes Bank of America so appealing to me is its culture of responsibility – both in the way it serves clients and in how it encourages teams to work together.
 It’s a place where I can apply my technical background in machine learning and optimisation, but also where I know I’ll grow by learning from colleagues who are equally committed to excellence and collaboration.
 That combination makes it the perfect place for me to build my career.

+## How do you handle situations where your initial approach doesn’t work?

+I’ve learned to treat those situations as opportunities to refine my thinking.
+For instance, when I was developing a Transformer-based equity forecasting model, my first iterations were overfitting badly.
+It would perform extremely well on training data but fail to generalise.
+Instead of discarding the idea, I broke down the problem: I experimented with different regularisation techniques, reduced the parameter space, and re-framed the feature set around more meaningful financial indicators.

+What started as a frustrating setback became one of the most valuable parts of the project.
+I ended up with a model that was not only more accurate but also interpretable, which for me was just as important.

+That experience taught me two things.
+First, that persistence and iteration are crucial when working in complex systems.
+Second, that admitting an approach isn’t working and systematically re-evaluating is far more productive than pushing forward blindly.
+Those are lessons I’d carry into research at J.P.
+Morgan, where rigour and adaptability are key to providing clients with reliable insights.

+In the end, I see setbacks not as failures, but as checkpoints that refine my thinking — an approach I know is vital in research, where clients depend on us for solutions that are both innovative and dependable.

+## Tell me about a time you worked in a team with different perspectives.

+When I was leading the sentiment analysis project, our team of eight included people with very different backgrounds – some were more technical, some more finance-focused.
+At first, this created challenges: the technical members wanted to dive into modelling choices, while the finance students were more interested in how sentiment mapped to actual equity performance.

+I realised that if we were going to succeed, I needed to create a common framework that tied the two together.
+So, I organised the workflow so that finance-focused members defined the key indicators and hypotheses, while the technical members built pipelines to test those hypotheses.
+That way, each group could play to its strengths, but we were always aligned on the same end goal.

+The outcome was that not only did the project become more structured and effective, but people also felt their perspectives were respected and integrated.
+I think this mirrors the kind of collaboration needed in markets research at J.P.
+Morgan, where multiple disciplines intersect.
+For me, it was a great reminder that diverse perspectives, if managed well, create stronger results.

+That experience showed me how powerful diverse perspectives can be when they’re channelled towards a shared goal — a mindset I’d bring to every collaboration at J.P.
+Morgan.

+### What skills do you think are most important for success in this internship?

+I think success in Markets Research comes down to three things: curiosity, discipline, and communication.
+Curiosity drives you to dig into datasets, question assumptions, and explore new methodologies — it’s what led me to build projects like a Transformer-based equity forecaster and a quantum-enhanced optimiser.
+Discipline ensures the results aren’t just novel but reproducible, risk-aware, and client-ready — qualities I developed in simulations where I consistently ranked top 10 by balancing returns with risk management.
+And communication ties it together, because no matter how strong the research, clients need it presented clearly and with conviction.

+J.P.
+Morgan embodies this blend.
+The culture of rigorous, innovative research combined with client-first transparency is exactly where I want to apply my skills, and I believe those three traits will allow me to add real value to the team.

+### Tell me about a time you had to communicate complex information to a non-technical audience.

+During my internship at DeepLearnHS, I worked with AI engineers to take a proprietary deep learning model and turn it into an investor-ready animated demo.
+The model itself was highly technical, but our audience — investors — needed to understand its function, value, and reliability without diving into the mathematics.

+I focused on simplifying the language, breaking the system into clear steps, and illustrating how the model’s performance compared to benchmarks.
+To reinforce credibility, I emphasised interpretability and practical outcomes, not just technical jargon.
+The demo was delivered ahead of schedule, and the feedback was that it gave investors both clarity and confidence.

+That experience taught me that even the strongest analysis only creates value if people can act on it.
+For research at J.P.
+Morgan, the same principle applies: turning sophisticated modelling into clear, actionable insights that clients can trust.